 - What is half and half?

-- It’s a simple blend of equal parts of whole milk and light cream
+- It’s a simple blend of equal parts of whole milk and light cream and sometimes heavy cream

 Creamy Tomato Chicken Pasta